 Archaeological Field School in Plymouth, Massachusetts

-This field school is collaboration between the Department of Anthropology and the Andrew Fiske Memorial Center for Archaeological Research at UMass Boston and Plimouth Plantation.
+This field school is collaboration between the Department of Anthropology and the Andrew Fiske Memorial Center for Archaeological Research at UMass Boston, Plimoth Plantation, and the Town of Plymouth.

-This project will be directed by Professor David Landon and run in collaboration with Professors John Steinberg and Christa Beranek of UMass Boston, at Plimoth Plantation.
+This project will be directed by Professor David Landon and Christa Beranek and run in collaboration with Professors John Steinberg and Brian Damiata of UMass Boston, and Kathryn Ness at Plimoth Plantation.
 During the class we will be working out of Plimoth Plantation’s facilities and collaborating on site interpretation and public outreach with the museum staff.
 While students are welcome to commute to the project, we will also have an option for students from farther away to camp on the grounds of the museum.

 Successful participants will be awarded 6 credits in ANTH 485/685, Field Research in Archaeology.